afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w2-notes.md

 <img src="./resources/w2/img/l4-img-feat-loc0.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-In practice, we'd also want to solve for the scale and skew due to different viewpoints.
+In practice, we'd also want to solve for the `scale` and `skew` due to different viewpoints.
 But we'll keep this example simple to stay focused on the current topic.

 <img src="./resources/w2/img/l4-img-feat-loc1.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 To solve this localization problem, we need to perform the following steps :

-- First, we need to find the displacement of image one on the u image axis of image two.
+- First, we need to find the displacement of image 1 on the u image axis of image 2 .
 We call this displacement $t_{u}$ .
-- Second, we need to find the displacement of image one on the $v$ axis of image two, and we'll call this displacement $t_{v}$ .
+- Second, we need to find the displacement of image 1 on the $v$ axis of image 2 , and we'll call this displacement $t_{v}$ .

 <img src="./resources/w2/img/l4-img-feat-loc2.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - We will find $t_{u}$ and $t_{v}$ by matching features between the images, and then solving for the displacements that best align these matched features.

-We begin by computing features and their descriptors in image one and image two.
+We begin by computing features and their descriptors in image 1 and image 2 .

 <img src="./resources/w2/img/l4-img-feat-loc3.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">